CodingWithCalvin/.github/profile/README.md

 ## Hi there, hello. 👋

-This organization exists to contain the open source projects of [Calvin Allen](https://github.com/CalvinAllen).

-It consists, primarily, of projects related to or around extensibility, and you can currently find my Visual Studio extensions, Visual Studio for Mac extensions, and GitHub Actions here.
-At some point, I'll dive further into Visual Studio Code and JetBrains extensions, which will eventually get posted here.
+This organization exists to contain the open source projects of [Calvin Allen](https://github.com/CalvinAllen) and currently consists of projects related to or around extensibility.
+You can find my Visual Studio extensions, Visual Studio for Mac extensions, and GitHub Actions here.
+At some point, I'll dive further into Visual Studio Code and JetBrains extensions, which will eventually get posted here as well.

 For Visual Studio, you can find my extensions here -